 Skate sharpening is not a mystical art that can only be done out of sight of the skater.
 It is a relatively simple process that is used to restore the edges to the point of maximum efficiency for the skater.
 That said, then why is there so much variation in the quality of skate sharpening from shop to shop?
 The answer lies in the operator/maintainer of the sharpening equipment.

 Skates are sharpened using a properly selected and shaped grinding wheel, with accurately adjusted skate holding clamps.
 The shape of the grinding wheel is transferred to the skate blade during sharpening.
 This produces a hollowed area between the two edges of the blade.
 The conventional radius of hollow (ROH) is determined by the radius that is initially put on the grinding wheel and is varied according to the desires of the skater.
 Detailed information on the standard Hollow Grind (ROH) can be found by clicking here.
 You may also watch this short video on standard ROH wheel dressing.
 The profile of the skate blade hollow is no longer limited to a radius, and any shape can be transferred to the skate blade using a properly formed dressing tool.
 Recently "Flat Bottom" shapes have begun to be used to sharpen skates.
 Additional information on "Flat Bottom Form Dressing" can be found here.
 Another short video on Flat Bottom wheel dressing is also available.
 Dressing of the wheel is critical to transferring the ROH or alternative dressing form to the skate blade.
 Some operators will dress the wheel infrequently as a means of economizing.
 Wheel dressing is done with a diamond roll or single point diamond dressing tool, and both the dressing tool and the grinding wheel wear and require replacement through use.
 My policy is to dress the wheel before sharpening every pair of skates.
 Extending the life of these consumable items is not in the best interest of the customer or in the reputation of the skate sharpener.
 The other piece of equipment critical to proper sharpening is the skate holder.
 Adjustment of the height of every holder is required to insure that the center of the blade being sharpened is aligned to the center of curvature of the grinding wheel.
 Height of the holder must also be set so that it is constant from one end of the holder to the other.
 I insure that the difference from end to end of my holders is less than .0005 inch.
 The most common sharpening defect that I find is uneven edges caused by an improperly adjusted skate holder.
-Because the width of the blade is different for hockey, goalie, and figure skates, the normal practice is to use different holders for each type of blade, and if the operator is inexperienced or careless, the wrong holder could be used and uneven edges will definitely be the result.
+Because the width of the blade is different for hockey, goalie, and figure skates, a common practice is to use different holders for each type of blade, and if the operator is inexperienced or careless, the wrong holder could be used and uneven edges will definitely be the result.
 The height adjustment is even more critical for the alternative dressings.
 Hockey skate blades typically vary in width from about .108" to .121".
 They may even vary from skate to skate by as much as .005".
 This may not seem to be much but it is enough to cause uneven edges.
 In order to avoid problems, I measure the thickness of each blade, mark the plastic skate blade holder for future identification, and adjust the skate holder for proper alignment for each skate.

 Assuming that the skate holder is properly set up as discussed above, I am ready to begin the sharpening process.
 This method is geared toward a machine which has a clockwise rotating wheel.
 First step is to dress the grinding wheel to produce the desired shape.
 I then use a hand stone along the edges of the blade to clean off any debris caused by nicks or stripped edges.
 The skate is then placed into the holder and tightly clamped.
 The heel of the skate is placed to the left.
 Clean uniform pressure passes from heel to toe are made, being careful to follow the existing contour of the blade.
 This allows the grinding wheel to do much of the work as it helps to pull the blade along the wheel in the direction of rotation.
 The number of passes made on the wheel depends upon the condition of the blade and the existing hollow or other blade form.
 A blade in good condition, not requiring any major adjustment, may only require about five passes.
 A light coat of blade wax or blade dressing liquid is applied to the skate blade prior to the final pass on the wheel to add a gloss finish to the blade.
 Sharpening the blade with the heel to the left leaves the microscopic barbs formed during sharpening pointing to the rear of the blade.
 The skate is then removed from the holder and the edges are hand stoned again to remove any excess material from the blade.
 The skate blade is then checked for a smooth finish and to insure that all debris has been cleaned along the edges and the blade is sharp along the entire length of the inside and outside edges.
 Finally, the skate blade is checked for even edges.
 See this video for the setup and sharpening procedures that I follow.

 The grinding wheel should be dressed before each sharpening to insure that the shape is properly transferred to the blade.
 Each sharpening causes wheel consumption and will tend to erode the wheel shape, causing an inaccurate grind.
 In many machines, dressing of the wheel is done by turning the diamond cutting tool into the grinding wheel.
-If the tool holder is not readjusted periodically to compensate for the wear, the ROH will become deeper as time goes by.
+If the tool holder is not readjusted periodically to compensate for the wear of the grinding wheel, the ROH will become deeper as time goes by.
 Newer machines use a front or rear feed system to move the cutting tool and its holder toward the grinding wheel.
 This tends to eliminate the problem that was created when only the diamond cutting tool was moved.
 Using a front or rear feed system assures that the ROH remains at its desired setting after the wheel is dressed.
 There are, however, two different types of quills (tool holders) that are used.
 In the older style, when the diamond is rotated, the tip is screwed in toward the wheel.
 This can cause the problem previously mentioned where the ROH can become deeper than intended.
 In the newer style quill, when the diamond is turned to insure even wear, it does not move inward and the ROH will not be accidentally changed.
 Form Dressing uses a separate diamond roll for each shape being transferred to the grinding wheel, and the potential consistency problem is avoided during the dressing of the wheel.